MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/EC2.md

 - **EBS** (see AWS Storage Services)
     - Provides durable, block-level storage volumes that you can attach to a running instance.
     - Use as a primary storage device for data that requires frequent and granular updates.
-    - To keep a backup copy of your data, create a snapshot of an EBS volume, which is stored in S3.
+    - To keep a backup copy of your data, create a snapshot of an EBS volume, which is stored in [[S3]].
 You can create an EBS volume from a snapshot, and attach it to another instance.
 - **Instance Store**
     - Provides temporary block-level storage for instances.
     - The data on an instance store volume persists only during the life of the associated instance; if you stop or terminate an instance, any data on instance store volumes is lost.
-- **EFS** (see AWS Storage Services)
+- **[[EFS]]** (see AWS Storage Services)
     - Provides scalable file storage for use with Amazon EC2.
-You can create an EFS file system and configure your instances to mount the file system.
+You can create an [[EFS]] file system and configure your instances to mount the file system.
-    - You can use an EFS file system as a common data source for workloads and applications running on multiple instances.
+    - You can use an [[EFS]] file system as a common data source for workloads and applications running on multiple instances.
 - **FSx**
     - [Amazon FSx](https://tutorialsdojo.com/amazon-fsx/) for Windows File Server is a fully-managed file storage built on Windows Server.
     - Amazon FSx for Lustre is a fully-managed file storage built on the world’s most popular high-performance file system, Lustre.